Mosca42/WorldProtector/README.md

 * Permission system
     * Owner for regions
     * Permission levels for region manipulation (creating, deleting, activating, deactivating)
-* CLI: add command to list regions you are standing in
 * CLI: make region info commands available for all players
 * CLI: add and remove multiple flags at once
 * CLI: add option to define a region without the region marker